EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Why not?”
 Her little sister asked curiously.

 “You don’t need to introduce yourself to the servants.”

 She smirked at me.

-My mother looked hurt from the comment as I saw her shoulders sink into herself.
-I see, now I understood why mom and dad wanted to leave as fast as possible.

 # Chapter 15